Bicycle Accident Compensation

 Every bicycle accident compensation claim is different and is assessed individually.
 It is difficult to estimate a compensation figure until all the evidence has been gathered and the extent of the injury has been established.
 Therefore, estimates are not really possible until well into the claim.

-There are five main heads of damages which are considered in a compensation claim:
+There are five main heads of damages that are considered in a compensation claim:

 - Loss or reduction of income as a result of inability or reduced ability to work.